Halcyoninae/.github/profile/README.md

 [!]
 Naming
   Since Halcyoninae is a
   a subfamily, and Halcyon
-  is a genus under it; this
+  is a genus under it, this
   means that every project
   that contributes to the
   main program will be a